ioccc-src/winner/bugs.md

 nigh impossible to fix if not impossible.

-The fix to get it to even compile with clang and then get the first two (counting the original, `ver0`) to work was the hardest fix I made due to how the comments in reverse and ROT13 of it all works together, especially allowing all versions to compile with gcc.
-The only reason that it doesn't work completely with clang is the arg types of main() (see if you can figure out how the change of `main()` in `westley.c` is not carried over to versions 2 and 3!);
-originally none of them compiled with clang.
+The fix to get it to even compile with clang and then get the first two (counting the original, `ver0`) to work was quite hard due to how the comments in reverse and ROT13 of it all works together, especially allowing all versions to compile with gcc.
+The only reason that it doesn't work completely with clang is the arg types of main() (see if you can figure out how the change of `main()` in `westley.c` is not carried over to versions 2 and 3!); originally none of them compiled with clang.

 But it was possible to get the ROT13 code to compile with clang but the other versions, reversed as well as ROT13 and reversed code, proved much more problematic.
-I got it to compile (or maybe mostly compile) all versions with clang but I then carried it over to gcc in another system and it had syntax errors.
+It is now possible to compile (or maybe mostly compile) all versions with clang but on another system and it had syntax errors.

-That's about all I can say for how it works as other things have to be done too.
 Enjoy! :-)